laelume/yaaat/README.md

 ```bash
 yaaat
 ```
 Opens a tabbed interface with both annotators.
-Includes test audio files to get started immediately.
+Includes test audio files to get started.
+For some reason, auto-load is a little buggy, so clicking **Load Audio Files** and selecting the included test_audio yourself lets the interface work as-intended.

 ### Use in Python Scripts
 ```python